 Do you offer remote WiFi troubleshooting?

 Yes - Azizi Technologies AMC clients get unlimited remote troubleshooting via WhatsApp, phone and email.
 Most slow-WiFi tickets get resolved remotely via configuration push.
-Pay-as-you-go remote tickets AED 250-450.
+Pay-as-you-go remote tickets Request a quote.

 Ready to get the same results we wrote about?